lazerwalker/Theseus/README.md

 Theseus visualizes your data in a timeline per day, letting you change days by swiping.
 You can also tap any item to see that day's movement visualized on a map.

+If you would like to export your data, the Settings menu offers a one-button JSON export to Dropbox.
+More export options will be coming soon.

 For now, you may manually need to tap the 'Process' button in the top-left to trigger processing of your location data into a higher-level collection of stop and movement events.